ymzuiku/gojest/README.md

 # gojest

-gojest is list jest(nodejs) in golang.
+gojest is like jest(nodejs) in golang.

 ![](./gojest.gif)